QB64Official/vscode/releases/readme.md

     - Issue [#16](https://github.com/QB64Official/vscode/issues/16)] Add ASCII Chart
       - The ASCII Chart can only be opened from the Command Palette `ctrl+shift+p`
       - After open the Command Palette type ascii chart, then select ascii chart from the list.
+  - Polish
+      - Set the opacity to 0.5 for the active row marker.

 ## 0.6.2
   - Bugs